mantidproject/mantid/docs/source/algorithms/IntegratePeaksSkew-v1.rst

 1. Row and column components must have names that end with an integer index (e.g. ``pixel066`` and ``tube152``).

 2. The index must start from 1 (i.e. the first tube in a bank would be ``tube001`` not ``tube000``)

+3. Any n-1 detector-spectrum mapping groups only row components (i.e. pixels in the same tube) - in this case ``NRow`` will correspond to the number of spectra along a tube.

 Peak mask validation